 - What percentage of visitors convert

-- Which pages they visit before they convert (also known as Goal Path)
+- Which pages do they visit before they convert (also known as Goal Path)

 - Where successful conversions are coming from (social media, email, Google searches, etc.)